Nucleotide - Wikipedia

 A nucleotide is any member of a class of organic compounds in which the molecular structure comprises a nitrogen-containing unit (base) linked to a sugar and a phosphate group.

-Nucleotide Definition, Structure, and Function - Science Notes and Projects
+Nucleotide Definition, Structure, and Function

+What Is a Nucleotide?
 A nucleotide is an organic molecule that serves as the building block for nucleic acids like DNA (deoxyribonucleic acid) and RNA (ribonucleic acid).
 These molecules consist of three primary components: a nitrogenous base, a sugar molecule, and one or more phosphate groups.

 Nucleotide - National Human Genome Research Institute